globalbioticinteractions/ecm-workshop/index.md

 the pitch.
 {% endcomment %}

-This Carpentries workshop activity is part of the 4th offering of the Entomological Collections Management (ECM) Workshop.
-This hybrid model workshop activity will be held both in-person at Arizona State University (ASU) in Tempe, Arizona and virtually on June 22nd.
-The full ECM Workshop is from June 20-24, 2022 and is also following a hybrid model (on-site events begin the evening of the 19th) (see the [ECM Workshop site](https://ecnweb.net/workshop/)).
+This Carpentries workshop activity is part of the 5th offering of the Entomological Collections Management (ECM) Workshop.
+This hybrid model workshop activity will be held both in-person at Cleveland Museum of Natural History (CMNH) in Cleveland, Ohio and virtually on July 19th.
+The full ECM Workshop is from July 16-20, 2023 and is also following a hybrid model (on-site events begin the evening of the 15th) (see the [ECM Workshop site](https://ecnweb.net/workshop/)).

-❗**Important time zone note**❗ The live work shop session is in Arizona.
-Most of **Arizona does _not_ follow daylight savings time**, they are on Mountain Standard Time (GMT-7) (not to be confused with Mountain Daylight time or Mountain Time which is the first thing that comes up on Google).
-This means, during June, participants on EDT (GMT-4) have a 3 hour different (Washington DC), CST (GMT-5) a 2 hour differnce (Chicago), MDT (GMT-6) a 1 hour difference (Denver), and PDT (GMT-7) is currently in the same time zone (Los Angeles).
-This will change in the fall when daylight saving time ends for most folks.
+❗**Important time zone note**❗ The live workshop session is in Ohio, USA.
+Ohio is on Eastern Standard Time (GMT-5).
 For additional time zones please check out one of these free world time zone converters:
 * [Time and Date](https://www.timeanddate.com/worldclock/converter.html?iso=20220617T163000) (can add multiple times and places)
 * [24 Times Zones](https://24timezones.com/difference)

-Join Erika Tucker and Jorrit Poelen for an examination of specimen association data and terminology followed by discussion on interpretations and downsteam usage.
+Join Jen Zaspel and Erika Tucker for an examination of specimen association data and terminology followed by discussion on interpretations and downsteam usage.

-During this one-hour long, participatory workshop for collection managers, collection caretakers, and anyone interested in learning about association data, we will examine label data from real specimens in collections that have association data.
+During this one-hour long participatory workshop for collection managers, collection caretakers, and anyone interested in learning about association data, we will examine label data from real specimens in collections that have association data.
 We will discuss commonly used terms one may encounter in many databases, potential interpretations, and how best to capture data so that is usable by researchers and data users downstream.
+There will be two separate, one-hour long, identical sessions so particpants can switch between this and other onsite activities.

 This workshop is open to anyone interested in biotic or species interaction data even if you are presently not using GloBI.
 We will highlight data from the Terrestrial Parasite Tracker project, but the methods are available for anyone interested in biotic interactions (see more at https://www.globalbioticinteractions.org/sources).